NullerGoej/factor_front/README.md

 ## Getting Started

-To get started with Factor, follow these steps:
+To get started with Accessio, follow these steps:

 1. Clone the desired repository (Frontend, Backend, or App).
 2. Follow the installation and setup instructions provided in the repository's README.
-3. Start using Factor to enhance the security of your authentication process.
+3. Start using Accessio to enhance the security of your authentication process.

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to Factor, please follow these guidelines:
+If you'd like to contribute to Accessio, please follow these guidelines:

 - Fork the repository on GitHub.
 - Make your changes and commit them to your fork.